Chujo58/Laser2023/ReadME.md

+# Who to contact in case the code doesn't work?
+Here are the two people who contributed to this code: Chloé Legué and Kevin Nguyen.
+If you need to contact them because of coding issues here are their emails:
+* Chloé : chloe.legue@mail.mcgill.ca
+* Kevin : xyan.g.nguyen@mail.mcgill.ca

 # How to run the code

 For this code to properly run, you first need to upload the `laser2023.ino` to an Arduino board connected via USB.
 Normally, it should be detected automatically, but you can always set the COM port if it isn't detected.